huBioinfo/CytoCommunity/README.md

 CytoCommunity can be utilized through both supervised and unsupervised learning.
 You can apply CytoCommunity algorithm in the following five steps:

-  1. Step0: Constructing the KNN gragh.
+  1. Step0: Constructing KNN graghs.

   2. Step1: Importing data.